Cincinnati Black Musicians Have Made a Mark in American Music.

 Pure Essence

-Pure Essence was an American R&B band from Cincinnati, Ohio, originally consisting of Steve “Tuck” Walters, Jerome “Mouse” Richmond, Toby Rivers, Tony Coats, Dwight Trible, Larry Middleton, Antonio “L.A.”
-Reid, and Kevin “Kayo” Roberson.
+Pure Essence was an American R&B band from Cincinnati, Ohio.
+It originally consisted of Steve “Tuck” Walters, Jerome “Mouse” Richmond, Toby Rivers, Tony Coats, Dwight Trible, Larry Middleton, Antonio “LA” Reid, and Kevin “Kayo” Roberson.

 Shalamar – Gerald Brown

-Shalamar is a Grammy award-winning American R&B and soul music vocal group active since the late 1970s and throughout the 1980s.
-Gerald Brown came to Shalamar from The Soul Train Gang singing group in 1978, coming on board to formalize the group.
+Shalamar is a Grammy-award-winning American R&B and soul music vocal group that has been active since the late 1970s and throughout the 1980s.
+Born in Cincinnati, Ohio, Gerald Brown joined Shalamar from The Soul Train Gang singing group 1978 to formalize the group.

 Snap! – Penny Ford

-Snap! is a German Eurodance group formed in 1989 that has been through several line-up changes over the years, including American singers, songwriters and rappers Thea Austin, Turbo B, and Penny Ford.
-Their best-known ballad is “Rhythm Is a Dancer”, both of which took the No. 1 spot in multiple countries.
+Snap! was formed in 1989 as a German Eurodance group and has undergone several line-up changes over the years.
+Its members include American singers, songwriters, and rappers Thea Austin, Turbo B, and Penny Ford.
+Their best-known ballad, “Rhythm Is a Dancer,” took the No. 1 spot in multiple countries.

-Penny Ford is an American singer-songwriter, multi-instrumentalist, record producer, and Walnut Hills High School graduate.
-Born and raised in Cincinnati, Ohio, she rose to fame in the 1980s after signing a recording contract with Total Experience Records and releasing her debut solo album Pennye.
-The album spawned the singles “Change Your Wicked Way” and “Dangerous”, which were produced and written by Ford.
+Penny Ford is an American singer-songwriter, multi-instrumentalist, and record producer, and a Walnut Hills High School graduate.
+Born and raised in Cincinnati, Ohio, she rose to fame in the 1980s after signing a recording contract with Total Experience Records and releasing her debut solo album, Pennye.

 Related Article: Things to do this year in Cincinnati